Toscane d'Auvergne, Billom

 The timber-framed houses of the medieval town

-Most of the timber-framed houses in Billom’s old town center, dating back to the 15th and early 16th centuries, are listed on the supplementary inventory of historic monuments.
-Their structure is based on a wooden framework in which a “hourdis”, composed of earth, lime and small wooden elements, fills the gaps between the uprights to form the walls.
-The vertical posts of these constructions are solidly anchored to the runners, horizontal beams that rest on the foundation or base wall.
+Most of the timber-framed houses in Billom’s old town centre date back to the 15th and early 16th centuries and are listed on the supplementary inventory of historic monuments.
+Their structure is based on a wooden framework in which a “hourdis”, made of earth, lime and small wooden elements, fills the gaps between the uprights to form the walls.
+The vertical posts of these constructions are solidly anchored to the runners, horizontal beams that rest on the foundations or base wall.

-Integrated into this vertical framework are the “écharpes”, sloping pieces of wood arranged in the shape of a St. Andrew’s cross.
-Their role is to brace the building, i.e. to provide additional resistance against lateral forces such as wind, by distributing loads and stabilizing the structure.
+The eaves, sloping pieces of wood arranged in the shape of a Saint Andrew’s cross, are integrated into this vertical framework.
+Their role is to brace the building, i.e. to provide additional resistance against lateral forces such as the wind, by distributing loads and stabilising the structure.

 The wooden elements are arranged to create a variety of geometric patterns on the facades.
-These houses, frequently used for commercial activities, often feature stores on the first floor, with entrances to the street marked by arcades.
-Another characteristic feature of these buildings is the presence of corbels: the upper floors protrude slightly above those below, creating a projecting effect.
-This technique made it possible to enlarge the living space on the upper floors while keeping the footprint to a minimum.
+These houses, frequently used for commercial activities, often feature shops on the ground floor, with entrances to the street marked by arcades.
+Another characteristic feature of these buildings is the use of corbelling: the upper storeys protrude slightly above those below, creating a projecting effect.
+This technique made it possible to extend the living space upstairs while keeping the footprint small.

 Accommodation and restaurants in Billom

-To make the most of this exceptional weekend, find accommodation and restaurants around the town of Billom.
+To make the most of this exceptional weekend, find out more about the accommodation and restaurants around the town of Billom.

 Pink garlic the Billom treasure

-Billom pink garlic is an emblematic agricultural product of the Auvergne region, whose origins go back centuries.
-The development of pink garlic cultivation in Billom took off around 1850, transforming the region into a major center for garlic production, processing and packaging.
-The replacement of hemp cultivation by that of pink garlic enabled Billom to become the capital of pink garlic, a title the town proudly retains today.
-This evolution was accompanied by considerable economic development for the region, thanks in particular to the creation of jobs linked to this crop.
+The pink garlic of Billom is an emblematic agricultural product of the Auvergne, whose origins go back centuries.
+The development of pink garlic growing in Billom took off around 1850, transforming the region into a major centre for the production, processing and packaging of garlic.
+The replacement of hemp cultivation with pink garlic enabled Billom to become the capital of pink garlic, a title the town proudly retains today.
+This development was accompanied by considerable economic growth for the region, thanks in particular to the creation of jobs linked to this crop.

-Today, although production of Billom’s pink garlic has declined since the 1960s, four traders are still based in the area.
-There are some 30 growers in 113 communes, producing over 200 tonnes of garlic a year.
-Half of the production is sold directly, while the rest is handled by traders.
+Today, although production of pink garlic in Billom has fallen since the 1960s, the four traders are still based in the area.
+There are around thirty producers in 113 communes, producing over 200 tonnes of garlic a year.
+Half of this production is sold directly, while the rest is sold by traders.

 The Confrérie des Grands Goussiers

 The medieval town of Billom and the surrounding area continue to celebrate this heritage through a variety of events and initiatives.
-The Confrérie des Grands Goussiers, for example, works to promote Billom’s pink garlic, notably by organizing an annual fair in August.
+The Confrérie des Grands Goussiers, for example, works to promote Billom pink garlic, notably by organising an annual fair in August.

 Did you know?

-The cultivation of Billom pink garlic, a delicate, ancestral process, takes place in several key stages, from planting to harvesting, before being transformed into delicious local products.
+Growing Billom pink garlic is an age-old, delicate process that involves several key stages, from planting to harvesting, before being transformed into delicious local products.

-• In the heart of the Auvergne region, from mid-January onwards, farmers meticulously prepare the soil for the garlic cloves.
+• In the heart of the Auvergne, from mid-January onwards, farmers meticulously prepare the soil for the garlic cloves.
 These germinate in around three weeks.

 • Traditionally, garlic is dried in hanging bunches, a method that allows optimum natural ventilation.
-Once dried, Billom garlic can be stored for up to a year, preserving its freshness and unique flavors.
+Once dried, Billom garlic can be stored for up to a year, retaining its freshness and unique flavours.

 by Jean-Marc POURCHER, Toques d’Auvergne & Grand Goussier de la Confrérie de l’Ail Rode de Billom

-– 2 liters of soup for 2 heads of Billom pink garlic
+– 2 litres of soup for 2 heads of Billom pink garlic

 – 2 marrow bones